Women's Champions League round 2 first legs: Paris, Bayern and Madrid win, Ajax hold Arsenal, Juventus draw

 - Debut seasons: Brann (known until 2021 as Sandviken), KuPS, Rangers, Real Sociedad, Roma.

-- Albania, Austria, Bosnia and Herzegovina, Czech Republic, Finland, Netherlands, Norway and Scotland were not represented in last season's inaugural group stage.
-No clubs from Albania nor Bosnia and Herzegovina have reached the round of 16 under any format.
+- Albania, Austria, Bosnia and Herzegovina, Czechia, Finland, Netherlands, Norway and Scotland were not represented in last season's inaugural group stage.
+No clubs from Albania or Bosnia and Herzegovina have reached the round of 16 under any format.

 - Zürich won 3-2 at Sarajevo in the 2008/09 second qualifying round.